spierre91/katacoda-scenarios/pandas-summary-statistics/step3.md

 # Generating Statistics from Categorical Columns

 For categorical columns, we can look at the mode.
 The mode is simply the value that appears most often.
-We can calculate this statistic for columns like `Nationality` and and `Position`.
+We can calculate this statistic for columns like `Nationality` and `Position`.

 Let's print the mode of the `Nationality` column: